-266. In order to deter behaviour of the kind leading to liability under recommendation 259, the law relating to insolvency may include remedies additional14 to the payment of compensation provided in recommendation 262.
+266. In order to deter behaviour of the kind leading to liability under recommendation 259, the law relating to insolvency may include remedies additional13 to the payment of compensation provided in recommendation 262.

-13 For an explanation of "administrative expenses" see the glossary in the Introduction to the UNCITRAL Legislative Guide, para.
+$^{^{12}}$ For an explanation of "administrative expenses", see the glossary in the Introduction to the Guide, para.
 12(a).

-14 The additional remedies that may be available will depend upon the types of remedies available in a particular jurisdiction and what, in addition to the payment of compensation, might be proportionate to the behaviour in question and appropriate in the circumstances of the particular case.
+13 The additional remedies that may be available will depend upon the types of remedies available in a particular jurisdiction and what, in addition to the payment of compensation, might be proportionate to the behaviour in question and appropriate in the circumstances of the particular case.
 Examples of such remedies are discussed in paras.
-33-35.
+33-35 of this chapter.